27 Bluetooth Overview Review

 Key Concepts:

-GATT Profiles Standard way to expose device capabilities
+• GATT profiles: Use the standard way to expose device capabilities.

 Recommended Path: